I scream you scream we all scream for ice cream.

 - 1 cup chocolate chips (I used mint chocolate chips)

-- Heat mint leaves, cream and 1 cup of milk on the stove until just steaming (do not let boil.)
-Remove from heat and let stand, covered for 1 hour.
+- Heat the mint leaves, cream and 1 cup of the milk on the stove until just steaming (do not let boil.)
+Remove it from the heat and let it stand, covered, for 1 hour.

-- In a medium sized bowl, whisk egg yolks.
-Slowly pour heated milk mixture into egg yolks, whisking constantly.
-Return mixture to the saucepan.
+- In a medium-sized bowl, whisk the egg yolks.
+Slowly pour the heated milk mixture into egg yolks, whisking constantly.
+Return the mixture to the saucepan.

 - Cook over low heat until thick enough to coat the back of a spoon, about 10 minutes.

-- Strain though a fine mesh sieve into a large bowl.
-Add remaining cup of milk and stir to combine.
+- Strain through a fine-mesh sieve into a large bowl.
+Add the remaining cup of milk and stir to combine.

-- Place in fridge until completely cool then process according to the directions on your ice cream maker.
+- Place the cream in the fridge until it is completely cold, and then process it according to the directions on your ice cream maker.

-- Stir in chocolate chips once ice cream has formed.
+- Stir through the chocolate chips once the ice cream has formed.